ADUK has a small dedicated team of staff and trustees that work alongside the membership.

 Assistance Dogs UK is a registered charity – number 1119538

-ADUK does not claim to represent all assistance dog charities or owners.
-Not all assistance dogs In the UK will have been trained by an ADUK member.
+ADUK does not represent or claim to represent all assistance dog charities or owners.
+Not all assistance dogs in the UK will have been trained by an ADUK member organisation.